 Why Cybersecurity should be on your Not-For-Profit’s radar

-At the onset of 2020, cybersecurity was an increasingly ever-present concern for Not-for-Profit (“NFP”) organisations; the rate of incidents had steadily increased over the past few decades, and organisations of all sizes increasingly found themselves at risk.
-In recent months this concern has intensified, as more companies and organisations attempt to pivot to a remote work environment and secure their networks as a result of the coronavirus pandemic.
+As technology continues to progress at a rapid pace, cybersecurity has become an ever-present concern for Not-for-Profit (“NFP”) organisations; the rate of incidents has steadily increased over the past few decades, and organisations of all sizes increasingly find themselves at risk.
+Over the past few years, this concern has intensified, as more companies and organisations attempt to pivot to a remote work environment and secure their networks as a result of the coronavirus pandemic.

 Not-For-Profit cybersecurity challenges

-Another unique cybersecurity challenge faced by Not-for-Profit organisations is the oftentimes dichotomous relationship between efficiency and security.
-Unlike For-Profit businesses which tend to place emphasis on security, Not-For-Profits tend to focus on simplicity and ease-of-use when designing their online protocols.
+Another unique cybersecurity challenge faced by NFP organisations is the oftentimes dichotomous relationship between efficiency and security.
+Unlike For-Profit businesses which tend to place emphasis on security, NFP's tend to focus on simplicity and ease-of-use when designing their online protocols.
 This is because the more cumbersome the donation process the less likely the donor will successfully finalise a transaction.

 Not-For-Profit cybersecurity risks

-For Not-For-Profit organisations, which typically rely heavily on grants and donors, a cybersecurity breach that results in a loss of donor confidence can be lethal.
-Even if a nonprofit organisation does survive the reputational loss, the costs of settlements and recovery will place severe financial strain on organisations.
+For NFP organisations, which typically rely heavily on grants and donors, a cybersecurity breach that results in a loss of donor confidence can be lethal.
+Even if a NFP organisation does survive the reputational loss, the costs of settlements and recovery will place severe financial strain on organisations.

 Unfortunately, it seems it’s not a matter of “if” an organisation will face some type of cyber-attack, but rather how often; a successful attack can be devastating, and recovering will cost significant time, energy and resources.